actyx-contrib/files-api-uploader/README.md

+# IMPORTANT NOTICE

+**This repository has been archived and is no longer maintained.
+You are welcome to copy the code into your own projects and continue using it at your own discretion and risk.**

 # files-api-uploader
 With Actyx v2.8.0, we've released the `Files API` that provides for uploading to, retrieving from and naming files in Actyx.
 Shout-out to @wngr who made that happen :pray:.